arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitMapType(ctx *MapTypeContext)
     ExitMapType is called when production mapType is exited.

+func (s *BaseArcParserListener) ExitMethodDecl(ctx *MethodDeclContext)
+    ExitMethodDecl is called when production methodDecl is exited.

 func (s *BaseArcParserListener) ExitMultiplicativeExpression(ctx *MultiplicativeExpressionContext)
     ExitMultiplicativeExpression is called when production
     multiplicativeExpression is exited.